christophhart/hise_documentation/scripting/scripting-api/server/Readme.md

 modified: 17.07.2020
 ---

-This class offers a basic API for communicating with a server using POST and GET requests as well as a downloading resources.
+The `Server` class offers a basic API for communicating with a server using POST and GET requests as well as functions for downloading resources.

 ### Server callbacks